kannans89/RustRepo/11_Loops/11_Loops.md

 }

  ```
-Note the variable x is only accessible with in the for block statement.
-Outside it will be out of scope.
+Note that the variable x is only accessible within the for block statement.

-output of the code is shown below
+The output of the code will be as shown below

 ```rust
 x is  1